abhijeetgawas19/Data_Structure_using_C/README.md

 	- Maximum and Minimum Elements in Linked List.
 	- Insert All Location (Beginning, Middle, End).
 	- Delete All Location (Beginning, Middle, End).
+	- Linked List Elements are Sorted or Not?.
 - **Stack**
 	- Create and Display Stack.
 - **Queue**